maithilish/gotz/notes/devops.md

 to debug XML objects such as Fields in Locator see https://goo.gl/JEukUP

+#### Exclude web dir from errors

+Project > Properties > Resource > Resource Filters > Add...
+Filter type = Exclude all.
+Applies to = File and Folders (check all children recursive) File and Folder Attributes: Project Relative Path matches src/main/web/gotzw

 ## DB setup

+Now Mariadb is used for dev and tests

+# cd db
+# docker-compose up

-Hsqldb is used for dev and tests.
+Earlier Hsqldb is used for dev and tests.
 In Fedora, install hsqldb with

     dnf install hsqldb
     dnf install java-1.8.0-openjdk   // for java headless error